madmadmad/craft-starter/README.md

 #### `Concurrently`

-`Concurrently` is a packaged used in this build setup to compile development and production builds at the same time.
+`Concurrently` is a package used in this build setup to compile development and production builds at the same time.
 This means you don't have to swap between npm scripts or remember to run a production build before committing.

 ## JavaScript and NPM